abdoxfox/HTTP-CUSTOM-HEADERS-VPN/README.md

 # What's New:
-* added dns2socks for resolve dns udp traffic over cloudflare dns
-* change tunneling mode is only on settings.ini file
+*v1.0.1
+* support of publickey authentication
+* fix hotspot on android issue
+*fix some issues like usernames that contain special caracters and more.

-let me now if did you had some other issues to fix by opening a new issue.
+let me know if did you had some other issues to fix by opening a new issue.

 # HTTP CUSTOM HEADERS VPN
 is an ssh based vpn that uses: